-Gender based taxation (GBT), in the form of lower marginal tax rates for women, has recently been proposed by Alesina and Ichino (A&I).
-According to the authors, GTB would be the best policy in order to improve women's status in the labour market and within the family: in particular their participation rate and income would increase; these effects might also make the policy self-financed thanks to the increase in tax revenue due to higher tax rates for men and higher income for women.
-The proposal is based on a classical result of second-best optimal taxation theory and on the empirical evidence that the wage elasticity of labour supply is lower for women than for men.
-Ramsey's inverse elasticity rule then suggests that women's labour income should be taxed at lower marginal rates than men's.
-A&I, on the basis of their theoretical model with imputed values for the key parameters, conclude that marginal tax rates for women should be about 2/3 of those for men.
+Gender based taxation (GBT), in the form of lower marginal tax rates for women, has been recently proposed as a desirable reform that might contribute to closing the gender gap by improving women's status in the labour market and within the family.1 In particular, with GBT women's participation rate and income would increase and the family chores would be allocated more equally among genders.
+These effects might also make the policy self-financed thanks to the increase in tax revenue due to higher tax rates for men and higher income for women.
+The policy might look particularly appealing for a country like Italy, where large gender-gaps persist in participation rates, incomes, occupations and allocation of family chores.

+The GBT proposal is based on a classical result of second-best optimal taxation theory and on the empirical evidence that the wage elasticity of labour supply is higher for women than for men.2 Ramsey's inverse elasticity rule then suggests that women's labour income should be taxed at lower marginal rates than men's.3

-There is another theory-based motivation, also mentioned by A&I, giving support to GBT.
-In general we want to tax the exogenous endowment of people, i.e. the amount of inborn resources (ability, say) that ultimately allow people to attain a certain level of income and welfare.
+There is another theory-based motivation giving support to GBT.
+In principle, we want to tax the exogenous endowment, i.e. the amount of inborn resources (ability, say) that ultimately allow people to attain a certain level of welfare.
 Since the endowment is not directly observable, we typically tax income, which is observable and correlated with the endowment.
 However income is endogenous, i.e. it depends on people's decisions.
-This creates an incentive for people to "hide" their own endowment by producing less income.
-The theory then says that it would be more efficient to tax exogenous characteristics, i.e. something that
+This creates an incentive for people to "hide" their own endowment